The-OpenROAD-Project/OpenLane/docs/source/quickstart.rst

 OpenLane is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, CU-GR, Klayout and a number of custom scripts for design exploration and optimization.
 The flow performs full ASIC implementation steps from RTL all the way down to GDSII.

-The tool encapsulates the underlying tools to allow engineers to configure them all in one place: ``config.tcl``.
+The tool encapsulates the underlying tools to allow users to configure them all in one place: ``config.tcl``.
 This file contains assignments to the variables that flow uses.

 The rest of the tutorial assumes `OpenLane installation <installation.html>`_ has been complete.

-Entering the OpenLane environment
+Entering OpenLane environment
 ------------------------------------------------------------------------
 .. note::
     If you installed OpenLane following `local installation <local_installs.html>`_ steps, then you are on your own.